GLoRE: Evaluating Logical Reasoning of Large Language Models: The GLoRE Dataset

 NLI is the task of determining the logical relationship between a hypothesis and a premise.
 The typical scheme involves text classification, where the model selects one of three labels: \emph{entailment}, \emph{contradiction}, and \emph{neutral}.

 \textbf{ConTRoL} \cite{DBLP:journals/corr/abs-2011-04864} is an NLI dataset that offers an in-depth examination of contextual reasoning within the NLI framework.
-Figure \ref{fig:control} in Appendix~\ref{sec:appendix_a} displays an example of {ConTRoL}.
 Approximately 36.2\% of premise-hypothesis pairs fall under the category of logical reasoning in this dataset.
 We choose the logical reasoning portion for our evaluation.

 \textbf{HELP}~\cite{yanaka-EtAl:2019:starsem} is an NLI dataset emphasizing monotonicity reasoning, a crucial concept in Natural Logic \cite{maccartney2007natural}.
-An example from the HELP dataset can be seen in Figure~\ref{fig:help} in Appendix \ref{sec:appendix_a}.
 We use the training set for our evaluation.

 \textbf{TaxiNLI}~\cite{DBLP:journals/corr/abs-2009-14505} is an NLI dataset that has been re-annotated based on MNLI~\cite{williams-etal-2018-broad}, with categories include logical categories such as connectives, mathematical reasoning, and deduction.
-An example from the TaxiNLI dataset can be found in Figure~\ref{fig:taxinli} in Appendix~\ref{sec:appendix_a}.

 \textbf{NaN-NLI}~\cite{truong-etal-2022-another} is a test suite designed to probe the capabilities of NLP models in capturing sub-clausal negation.
-An example from the NaN-NLI dataset is depicted in Figure~\ref{fig:nannli} in Appendix \ref{sec:appendix_a}.
 The successful handling of sub-clausal negation can be seen as a strong indicator of a model's logical reasoning capacity.